naydelly/naydelly.github.io/essays/ai-reflection.md

 Ultimately, although I did not need to use AI in all of the aspects that I have listed above, it has played an important role in my learning process and allowed me to code efficiently.
 With AI, I was able to save time completing projects or WODs.
 Instead of taking hours to debug a singular error, I was able to ask ChatGPT or Copilot to provide possible solutions.
 However, being over reliant on AI was something I was worried about.
 This is why I avoided using AI when solving problems I know I could solve independently with other learning resources and research if needed.

 As I have stated before, it is important that AI is not only used as a means to an end.
 Instructors cannot completely control how students learn and how they use AI so it is up to the student to use AI properly.
-AI should not be a necessity for students but rather a tool.
+AI should not be a necessity for students but rather a useful tool.